adn770/ppdf/docs/design-dmap.md

         3. For each number found, associate it with the closest room polygon.
         4. Update the corresponding `Room` object with the correct `label`.
     * **Outcome**: The tool will successfully read numbers from the wall areas and correctly label the rooms in the final JSON output.

+### Phase 9: Semantic Redesign and Pipeline Refactoring

+* **Milestone 19: Semantic Schema Update**
+    * **Goal**: To update the core data structures to support regional maps and richer feature representation.
+    * **Description**: This is the foundational step for the new architecture.
+It refactors the dataclasses in `dmap_lib/schema.py` to match the approved "Revision 3" of the semantic schema design.
+    * **Key Tasks**:
+        1. In `schema.py`, modify `MapData` to contain a `regions: List[Region]` instead of `mapObjects`.
+        2. Create the new `Region` dataclass with a `label` and `mapObjects` list.
+        3. Expand the `Meta` dataclass to include optional `legend` and `notes` fields.
+        4. Create the new `EnvironmentalLayer` dataclass.
+        5. Modify the `Room` dataclass to include a `roomType: str` field (e.g., "chamber", "corridor").
+    * **Outcome**: The `dmap_lib/schema.py` module fully reflects the new, more expressive data model, ready to be used by the redesigned analysis and rendering engines.

+* **Milestone 20: Optional Hatching Implementation**
+    * **Goal**: To make the exterior SVG border hatching an optional, disabled-by-default feature.
+    * **Description**: This milestone implements the approved design for optional hatching, providing more control over the final visual style of the SVG output.
+    * **Key Tasks**:
+        1. In `dmap.py`, add a `--hatching` boolean flag to the CLI arguments, disabled by default.
+        2. Pass the state of this flag into the `render_svg` function via the `style_options`.
+        3. In `rendering.py`, make the generation and inclusion of the hatching SVG group conditional on this flag being true.
+    * **Outcome**: The `dmap` tool no longer produces hatching unless explicitly requested via the `--hatching` flag.

+* **Milestone 21: Analysis Pipeline Scaffolding**
+    * **Goal**: To replace the existing analysis logic with the structure of the new multi-stage pipeline.
+    * **Description**: This milestone completely rewrites `dmap_lib/analysis.py`, creating the skeleton of the new analysis engine.
+It will contain placeholder functions for each stage but will not yet have the full implementation logic.
+    * **Key Tasks**:
+        1. Define a series of placeholder functions for each of the 8 pipeline stages (e.g., `_stage1_detect_regions`, `_stage6_classify_tiles`).
+        2. Rewrite the main `analyze_image` function to call these stage functions in the correct order.
+        3. Ensure the function returns a valid, empty `MapData` object based on the new schema.
+    * **Outcome**: A new `analysis.py` file with a clean, well-defined structure that is ready for the detailed implementation of each analysis stage.

+* **Milestone 22: Implement Region and Metadata Analysis**
+    * **Goal**: To implement the initial stages of the pipeline that identify map regions and parse textual metadata.
+    * **Description**: This milestone breathes life into the pipeline scaffolding, enabling `dmap` to understand complex layouts with multiple map areas and text blocks.
+    * **Key Tasks**:
+        1. Implement the logic for Stage 1 (`_stage1_detect_regions`) to find all distinct map areas on the source image.
+        2. Implement the logic for Stage 4 (`_stage4_analyze_text`) to perform OCR on non-dungeon regions.
+        3. Populate the `MapData` object with a `Region` for each dungeon area and populate the `Meta` object with any text found.
+    * **Outcome**: The `analyze_image` function can now correctly parse a source image like `lost_basilica_title.jpg` and produce a `MapData` object containing correctly labeled `Region`s and populated `meta` fields.

+* **Milestone 23: Implement Room and Corridor Detection**
+    * **Goal**: To implement the core logic for identifying and classifying all navigable floor space within a region.
+    * **Description**: This milestone focuses on identifying the primary shapes of the dungeon, distinguishing between rooms and the passages that connect them.
+    * **Key Tasks**:
+        1. Implement Stage 5 (`_stage5_identify_rooms`) using a greedy algorithm to find room boundaries.
+        2. Implement Stage 7 (`_stage7_discover_corridors`) to find the connecting passages.
+        3. For each discovered space, create a `Room` object and set its `roomType` to either "chamber" or "corridor".
+    * **Outcome**: The pipeline now populates each `Region`'s `mapObjects` list with `Room` objects representing the complete floor plan.

+* **Milestone 24: Implement Detailed Feature Classification**
+    * **Goal**: To populate the map with fine-grained features and environmental layers.
+    * **Description**: This milestone implements the tile-based classification stage, which is the heart of the new pipeline's high-fidelity analysis.
+    * **Key Tasks**:
+        1. Implement Stage 6 (`_stage6_classify_tiles`) to iterate through each grid cell of a room and identify its contents.
+        2. For each identified item, create the appropriate `Feature` or `EnvironmentalLayer` object.
+        3. Populate the `contents` list of the parent `Room` object with the IDs of the newly created features.
+    * **Outcome**: The generated `MapData` object is now fully detailed, containing all specific features like columns, altars, rubble, and water layers.

+* **Milestone 25: Update Rendering Engine for New Schema**
+    * **Goal**: To make the SVG rendering engine compatible with the new region-based and feature-rich data schema.
+    * **Description**: This final milestone updates the renderer to understand the new `MapData` structure, enabling it to draw complex, multi-part maps with all the newly detected details.
+    * **Key Tasks**:
+        1. Modify `render_svg` to iterate through the `MapData.regions` list, potentially rendering each as a separate group.
+        2. Add specific drawing logic to render `EnvironmentalLayer` objects correctly (e.g., a semi-transparent fill with a pattern).
+        3. Expand the rendering logic to draw all the new, standardized `Feature` types.
+    * **Outcome**: The `dmap.py` tool is once again fully functional, capable of analyzing a complex map and rendering a complete, detailed, and stylistically correct SVG based on the new, semantically rich schema.